-While automation has been on manufacturers’ minds since 2016, with Walmart replacing humans with robots in their stores and restaurants employing their help, there has been one clear case when it did more bad than good.
-Elon Musk admitted that one of the reasons Model 3 production stalled was due to… tobots.
+While automation has been on the rise, what with Walmart deploying robots to track inventory and restaurants like CaliBurger automating their burger cooking process, there has been one clear case where automation did more harm than good.
+Tesla CEO Elon Musk admitted that one of the reasons the Model 3 production stalled was due to robots.

-In an interview for CBS, Tesla’s boss was faced with the fact that the production process was slowed down by robotics.
-It seems that to blame was a “crazy, complex network of conveyor belts, and it was not working so [Tesla] got rid of the whole thing.”
-Before that though, it delayed the whole process.
-In February, the entire production was suspended for a week to “improve automation.”
+In an interview with CBS, Musk recognized that the production process was slowed down by robotics.
+The assembly line was a “crazy, complex network of conveyor belts, and it was not working so [Tesla] got rid of that whole thing.”
+In the past, this automated assembly was suspended for a week to “improve automation.”